hatem20/You-Dont-Know-JS/scope-closures/ch3.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
 # Chapter 3: The Scope Chain

-Chapters 1 and 2 laid down a concrete definition of *lexical scope* (and its parts) and illustrated helpful metaphors for its conceptual foundation.
-Before proceeding with this chapter, find someone else to explain (written or aloud), in your own words, what lexical scope is and why it's useful to understand.

-That seems like a step you might skip, but I've found it really does help to take the time to reformulate these ideas as explanations to others.
-That helps our brains digest what we're learning!

-Now it's time to dig into the nuts and bolts, so expect that things will get a lot more detailed from here forward.
-Stick with it, though, because these discussions really hammer home just how much we all *don't know* about scope, yet.
-Make sure to take your time with the text and all the code snippets provided.

-To refresh the context of our running example, let's recall the color-coded illustration of the nested scope bubbles, from Chapter 2, Figure 2:
+The connections between scopes that are nested within other scopes is called the scope chain, which determines the path along which variables can be accessed.
+The chain is directed, meaning the lookup moves upward/outward only.

 <figure>
     <img src="images/fig2.png" width="500" alt="Colored Scope Bubbles" align="center">
     <figcaption><em>Fig. 2 (Ch.
 2): Colored Scope Bubbles</em></figcaption>
 </figure>

-The connections between scopes that are nested within other scopes is called the scope chain, which determines the path along which variables can be accessed.
-The chain is directed, meaning the lookup moves upward/outward only.

 ## "Lookup" Is (Mostly) Conceptual

-In Figure 2, notice the color of the `students` variable reference in the `for`-loop.
-How exactly did we determine that it's a RED(1) marble?

-In Chapter 2, we described the runtime access of a variable as a "lookup," where the *Engine* has to start by asking the current scope's *Scope Manager* if it knows about an identifier/variable, and proceeding upward/outward back through the chain of nested scopes (toward the global scope) until found, if ever.
-The lookup stops as soon as the first matching named declaration in a scope bucket is found.

-The lookup process thus determined that `students` is a RED(1) marble, because we had not yet found a matching variable name as we traversed the scope chain, until we arrived at the final RED(1) global scope.

-Similarly, `studentID` in the `if`-statement is determined to be a BLUE(2) marble.

-This suggestion of a runtime lookup process works well for conceptual understanding, but it's not actually how things usually work in practice.
+Look up does not happen in run time but rather in compilation time.

 The color of a marble's bucket (aka, meta information of what scope a variable originates from) is *usually determined* during the initial compilation processing.
 Because lexical scope is pretty much finalized at that point, a marble's color will not change based on anything that can happen later during runtime.